-Instagram travel models – an introduction
+Why I’m over Instagram travel models

-I first joined the community of travel bloggers in 2016.
-Posting photos of my travels – and of myself – on every form of social media was the least of my priorities.
-My main passion lay in writing about the trips I’d taken, along with capturing images that matched my words.
-Whether I received a ‘like’ or not on social media was irrelevant; I was simply content seeing my work published.
+While I posted the odd photo every now and then, my main passion was in writing about the trips I’d taken.
+Whether I received a ‘like’ or not on social media was irrelevant; I was content seeing my work published.

-Through social media, I saw the many advantages of using the platform as a travel writer to reach a wider audience.
-To this day, it’s still as rewarding to connect with bloggers, travelers and those who want to travel more.
+Through social media, I saw the many advantages of using the platform as a travel blogger to reach a wider audience.
+To this day, it’s still as rewarding to connect with bloggers, travelers and those who are interested to travel more.

 Back in the day…

 Within days of signing up – and uploading pictures – to Instagram, I quickly began gaining likes as well as followers.
 Most were from travel-related backgrounds (bloggers, photographers), while others came from within the industry.

 Models selling products is nothing new, and my issue isn’t with them — after all, they also need to work.
 My issue is that while these profiles attract more attention, it’s the authentic travel bloggers/writers/photographers that potentially lose out.